rajdeepd/deeplearningai/google-cloud-vertex-ai-embeddings/1-getting-started-with-text-embeddings.md

 #### Similarity

+Next, we'll explore how to compare the similarity between different embeddings.
+For this, we'll employ the cosine similarity measure from the scikit-learn library.
+This method normalizes two vectors to unit length and then calculates their dot product as a means to gauge their similarity.
+We'll compute embeddings for three sentences, including "What is the meaning of life?
+Is it 42, or is it something else?"
+For those unfamiliar, the reference to "42" is a nod to a famous novel, a fun fact you might enjoy looking up online using the number "42" as your query.

 Additionally, we'll embed the phrase "How does one spend their time well on Earth?" which intriguingly mirrors the existential query, "What's the meaning of life?"
 Our third sentence for comparison is "Would you like a salad?" followed by a humorous reflection, "I hope the meaning of my life is much more than eating salads."
 This third sentence, while slightly related, hopefully doesn't bear too much resemblance to the first one in terms of meaning.
 Following the same procedure as before, we'll extract the vectors from these embeddings.
-Next, I will calculate and display the similarity scores for each pair of sentences.
-Upon recalculating, we observe that the similarity score between the first and second sentences (Vec1 and Vec2) is relatively high, at 0.655, indicating that the question of life's meaning is perceived to be closely related to how one might best utilize their time on Earth.

 ```python
 from sklearn.metrics.pairwise import cosine_similarity